 Reserve: A largely American term indicating a wine of higher quality; it has no legal meaning.

-Riddling: The process of rotating Champagne bottles in order to shift sediment toward the cork.
+Riddling: The process of rotating Champagne bottles to shift sediment toward the cork.

 Rioja: A well-known region in Spain known for traditional red wines made from the Tempranillo grape.